-The big risk in bridging is traffic overload.
-All broadcast messages are sent across an entire LAN, and even messages directed to a single station are actually sent to every port on many LANs.
+The biggest risk in bridging is traffic overload.
+All broadcast messages are sent across an entire LAN, and even messages directed to a single station are sent to every port on many LANs.
 This issue can be addressed by segmentation.
-Bridging builds an extended LAN by connecting LAN segments, and advanced bridge technologies aim at improving the options for extension to eliminate the problems of traffic overload.
+Bridging builds an extended LAN by connecting LAN segments, and advanced bridge technologies aim at improving the options for an extension to eliminate the problems of traffic overload.

-Bridges models and types
+Bridge models and types

-A simple bridge will forward all packets it receives, which means there is no actual segmentation and that traffic growth problems are inevitable.
+A simple bridge forwards all packets it receives, which means that there is no actual segmentation and that traffic growth problems are inevitable.
 To prevent this, advanced bridges, such as transparent and source-routing bridges, use a forwarding table to identify the path from the LAN where a packet originates to the bridged LAN where the destination resides, and send only to the destination LAN segment.
-If multiple paths exist, this can create a loop where packets again multiply until they use all LAN capacity.
+If multiple paths exist, this can create a loop where packets multiply until they use all LAN capacity.
 Early models of bridging used a spanning tree algorithm to detect the best path to cover all possible destinations and eliminate loops.

 Difference between routers and bridges